jacobcoreno/jacobcoreno.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a PhD candidate in the Department of Economics at The University of Melbourne, where I am very fortunate to be advised by [Ivan Balbuzanov](https://sites.google.com/site/ibalbuzanov/home) and [Alex Nichifor](https://www.nichifor.net/).
+I am a Postdoctoral Scholar at the [Department of Economics](https://www.unil.ch/de/en/home.html), [Faculty of Business and Economics (HEC)](https://www.unil.ch/hec/en/home.html), University of Lausanne, Switzerland.
 I do research in microeconomic theory, with a particular focus on aspects of **fairness** in **market design**.

+I completed my PhD in the Department of Economics at The University of Melbourne, where I was very fortunate to be advised by [Ivan Balbuzanov](https://sites.google.com/site/ibalbuzanov/home) and [Alex Nichifor](https://www.nichifor.net/).

 <!-- I am on the **2024/2025 academic job market** and I am available for interviews.[^1]